zachhorn/personal-site/README.md

 # zacheh.com

-This is my personal site.
-It serves as a overview of where I'm investing my time.
+Welcome, this is my personal site.

 ## CHANGELOG